Hell ship: Shinyo Maru

 The "Hell Ship" plaque in San Antonio, Texas dedicated on the 54th anniversary of the SS Shinyo Maru incident.

 Shinyo Maru was attacked by the submarine on 7 September 1944.
 Two torpedo hits sank the ship and killed several hundred US, Dutch and Filipino servicemen.
 Japanese guarding the prisoners opened fire on them while they were trying to abandon ship or swim to the nearby island of Mindanao.
 47 Japanese and 687 Allied POWs were killed.

 Suez Maru

 Suez Maru was a 4,645-ton freighter with passenger accommodation.
 She sailed on 25 November 1943 with 548 POWs (415 British and 133 Dutch) from Ambon bound for Surabaya.
 The POWs were all sick men from the work-camps on the Moluccas and Ambon.
 Twenty were stretcher cases.
 On 29 November 1943 the ship was torpedoed by near Kangean Island east of Madoera Island.
 Most of the POWs drowned in the holds of the ship.
 The crew of Bonefish was unaware that Suez Maru was carrying POWs.
 Those who escaped from the holds and left the ship were shot by the Japanese.
 Minesweeper W-12 picked up the Japanese survivors although recently released documents state that W-12 machine-gunned the surviving POWs (a minimum of 250) in the water.
 There were no POW survivors.

+Wreck discoveries

+In 2026, the wreck of the Hōfuku Maru was identified in more than 160 feet of water off the coast of Zambales province in Central Luzon, Philippines, more than 80 years after the vessel sank in September 1944.
+The discovery was made by explorer Josh Gates working alongside the Hellships Memorial Foundation, maritime archaeologist Dr. Calvin Mires of Marine Imaging Technologies, and underwater imaging specialist Evan Kovacs.

+The team used sonar to locate an uncharted wreck in their search area before conducting a series of deepwater dives to photograph and document the site.
+Using photogrammetry, researchers produced a three-dimensional model of the wreck, which was found split into two sections, consistent with both American and Japanese historical accounts of the sinking.
+The vessel's dimensions, mast positions, and cargo hold configuration were compared against original blueprints of the Hōfuku Maru and found to match.
+Human remains were discovered among the debris, identifying the site as a war grave containing the remains of more than 1,000 Allied prisoners of war.

+A digitized Japanese document discovered in June 2025 by researcher John Duresky proved instrumental in narrowing the search area.
+Written by officers aboard the convoy's lead ship, the document included a timeline and map indicating the position of the Hōfuku Maru at the time it was struck.

+The discovery is set to be presented in the two-part season premiere of the television series Expedition Unknown, titled "Hunt for the Hellships," scheduled to air on the Discovery Channel on June 24, 2026.